 If you’re concerned about your financial situation and avoiding personal bankruptcy, watch out for these warning signs.
 Finding yourself in any of the above situations means that you’re close to needing help to manage your debt.

 Avoid Personal Bankruptcy with a Consumer Proposal

-Talk to a Bankruptcy Trustee about Avoiding Personal Bankruptcy
+Talk to a Licensed Insolvency Trustee about Avoiding Personal Bankruptcy

 If you are struggling with debt, worried about being able to pay your bills and unable to handle your financial obligations, you may want to speak with a trustee in bankruptcy.
 This is a person who is trained and licensed to help people who are having difficulties paying down debt.
 The trustee will review your situation and provide you with the options available to you, which may include ways of avoiding personal bankruptcy while still managing to find debt relief.